pi-sigma/nous-aggregator/README.md

 The patch is applied automatically during the build of the Docker image.
 When the containers are started, the program runs normally.
 If you want to run the scraper outside a Docker container, you will need to overwrite the launcher settings by hand (see the files in the [patches](https://github.com/pi-sigma/nous-aggregator/tree/main/patches) folder for hints on how to do this).

+For a proper fix, APSscheduler should be replaced with Celery for running jobs.